gustavostuff/ppux/README.md

 ### Windows system

 Windows are the main work areas in PPUX.
-Some are source windows, some are layout windows, and some are ROM-backed helper windows, etc.
+Some are source windows, some are layout windows, some are ROM-backed helper windows, etc.

 | Window        | Taskbar icon                                                                                                        | Description                                                                                                                                                    |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------|